 A student who misses their group's class presentation will have a zero grade for the assignment.
-If the student is unable to deliver a presentation due to a confirmed medical reason or family emergency, it will be rescheduled for a later date if the class schedule permits.
-If the schedule does not allow it, the presentation will be substituted with a written report.
+If the student is unable to deliver a presentation due to a confirmed medical reason or family emergency, it

-Allow for technical difficulties while submitting the assignment and do not wait until the last minute.
+Allow for technical difficulties while submitting an assignment and do not wait until the last minute.
 Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from the UF Computing Help Desk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You MUST message your instructor within 24 hours of the technical difficulty if you wish to request a make-up.
 UF Computing Help Desk: https://helpdesk.ufl.edu/